-Alexander Graham Bell’s “foe side” is very surprising, but is not usually discussed.
+Alexander Graham Bell’s “harmful side” is very surprising, but is not usually discussed.

 That is a pretty awful thing to think, and for someone with so much influence, a terrible thought to spread.

-I guess there are several reasons why Bell would have this thought about deafness.
+There are several reasons why Bell would have this thought about deafness.
 One is that he grew up with a value for speech, and as an educator of the deaf, he saw how difficult it is for a deaf child to acquire knowledge through spoken and written language.
 He also did not come in contact with those Deaf people who were part of the Deaf community and who had successfully found happiness within it.
-So, therefore, without this exposure, I can understand how Bell would have seen deafness as only a handicap.
+So, therefore, without this exposure, it’s not hard to see how Bell would have seen deafness as only a handicap.